 Choosing your wedding dress is such a personal decision.
 You want to make sure it is perfectly designed and fit, just for you!
 Our process is very personalized and you can be assured you’ll be getting the very best because we believe every bride deserves a perfectly fitting gown!

 As every dress and body is so different, Sarah charges per individual service and will communicates that pricing at the 1st fitting (which is no obligation).
 Payment is not due until the 2nd fitting!
-Most brides need $500 or more in alterations, with lace/beading costing higher than non-embellished gowns.
+Most brides' alterations begin at $500+ in alterations, with lace/beading costing higher than non-embellished gowns.

 At your first fitting appointment, mention to Sarah that you would like the dress steamed!
 Veils may be steamed too and Sarah will package them up nicely for travel.
 If this is a destination event, it is best to package the dress nicely and steam it at the final location.

 Of course!
-This is a special moment and I encourage any family/friends to attend with you!
+This is a special moment and Sarah encourages any family/friends to attend with you!
 However, try to keep it to a 2-car maximum if possible!

 Dress and shoes are most important!
 Also bring any particular undergarments and accessories you wish to try on, and the veil too if you would like to have that steamed!

 Sarah would love a review!
 My page on The Knot, Wedding Wire, and/or Facebook would be fabulous!

 Of course, no prior notice needed if she is coming at the same time as you!
 Make sure she also has the dress and shoes!